 2) To edit/update a word processor file tap the file context menu to the right of file and tap “Open In…” within the menu.

 3) You will now see a menu with compatible programs for opening this specific file.
 Tap your preferred program to open the file.
-For example, “Copy to Pages”, “Copy to Numbers”, or “Open in Keynote”, depending on the file type you are trying to open.
+For example, “Copy to Pages”, “Copy to Numbers”, or “Copy to Keynote”, depending on the file type you are trying to open.
 Note: If you are working in Microsoft Office apps, you cannot directly save your file back to FileBrowser.
 We recommend using Pages, Numbers, or Keynote for easy movement and revising of files.